tale-toul/OCP4AzureIPI/README.md

  # terraform --version
 ```
 ### Creating a Service Principal
-For more details visit the [official Openshift documentation](#https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-service-principal_installing-azure-account)
+For more details visit the [official Openshift documentation](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-account.html#installation-azure-service-principal_installing-azure-account)

-This instruction use the _az_ command line tool.
+These instructions use the _az_ command line tool:
-* Create the service principal and assing it the _Contributor_ role and a name, in the example *ocp_install_sp*.
+* Create the service principal and assign it the _Contributor_ role, in the following example command it gets the name *ocp_install_sp*.

+    The creation of the service principal will generate a secret to auhenticate it with Azure Actuve Directory, by default this secret is valid for one year.
 Save the _appId_ and password values, they are needed in following steps:

         $ az ad sp create-for-rbac --role Contributor --name ocp_install_sp
+        {
+          "appId": "2bbe757d-a3f4-45eb-8a83-52e3c67e6ac7",
+          "displayName": "ocp49-installer",
+          "name": "2bbe757d-a3f4-45eb-8a83-52e3c67e6ac7",
+          "password": "sxrw.jIBc~4qigF0Yn84Vkj7~PhN0_LCHa",
+          "tenant": "46dc81a2-d083-ff32-3801-abacc1dd1408"
+        }

 * Assign the _User Access Administrator_ role to the service principal just created.
 Replace \<appId\> with the value obtained in the first command: